-The search for British backpacker Grace Millane ended on Sunday when a body was found on the outskirts of Auckland, New Zealand.
+British backpacker Grace Millane was found buried in bushland outside Auckland, New Zealand.

-Grief, anger and messages of support for her family have dominated social media since news of her killing emerged.
-A man has appeared in court charged with her murder.
+Grief, anger and messages of support for her family dominated social media since news of her killing emerged.

 But among those voices are some who have been repeating the same question: why had she been travelling alone?